ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 Motivation
 ----------
-The main purpose is to be able to directly use a package.
+This proposal's main purpose is to enable direct package use.
+This is particularly useful for:

+- Functions that are used only once, such as ``Servant.serve``.
+- Temporary type annotations and debugging functions, such as ``Debug.Trace.trace``.
+- Portable code samples that can be moved without affecting the module imports.

 This is particularly useful for single use functions, such as ``Servant.serve``.
 For example, this propose change would make the following program valid (assuming a cabal file with build depends and default extensions):